-- All students, grades 9-12, may request a locker assignment.
+All students, grades 9-12, may request a locker assignment.
 Students are responsible for the locker assigned to them and for the locker's contents.
-Students are encouraged to arrive a few minutes early to put the contents of their book bag into their hallway locker and get organized for the day. - Report any difficulties with your lockers to the main office.
-Students are responsible for damage to their lockers. - All students enrolled in a Wellness class will be assigned a locker in the Wellness department's locker rooms.
+Students are encouraged to arrive a few minutes early to put the contents of their book bag into their hallway locker and get organized for the day.

+Report any difficulties with your lockers to the main office.
+Students are responsible for damage to their lockers, as well as the cleaning out of their locker at the end of the school year..

+All students enrolled in a Wellness class will be assigned a locker in the Wellness department's locker rooms.
 These lockers are to be only used for the storage of Wellness class related materials.

 Students are not allowed in the locker rooms during the school day except during their Wellness class period.
 The same locker regulations apply to all school owned lockers.